TiBeN/ia-mame/README.md

 No needs to have Gigas of roms collections on your drive anymore.

-*It is still under development* but actualy works for Mame roms, softwarelist roms and some cd-rom CHD collections (pcecd, neocd, segacd).
-I'm facing software list version differences issues between the collection and the Mame executable on some other (psx, saturn..) which i need to address.
+*It is still under development* but actualy works for Mame roms, softwarelist roms and most of cd-rom CHD collections.
+I'm facing issues on some CHD collections (pxs, saturn) due to version differences between the collection and the Mame executable.
+It is especially true if the delta of the version is high.
+(PSX CHDs will work great using Mame v0.161 but not with 0.170 for example)

 The goal of `ia-mame` is to be totally transparent.
 So simply tell it where is your mame executable and use it like the real mame.